SpectoLabs/hoverfly/readme.md

 This technique is sometimes referred to as [service virtualization](https://en.wikipedia.org/wiki/Service_virtualization).

 Hoverfly was designed to provide you with the means to create your own "dependency sandbox": a simulated development and test environment that you control.

+## Hoverfly + hoverctl

+Hoverctl is a command line interface for Hoverfly.
+It uses the Hoverfly REST API to control local and remote Hoverfly instances and manage Hoverfly data.

+## Quickstart

+Run the install script to install Hoverfly and hoverctl:

+    curl -o install.sh https://storage.googleapis.com/specto-binaries/install.sh && bash install.sh

+Or [download the Hoverfly and hoverctl binaries](https://github.com/SpectoLabs/hoverfly/releases), set the correct permissions and copy them to a directory on your path.

+Or get the docker image (Hoverfly only):

+    docker pull spectolabs/hoverfly
+    docker run -d -p 8888:8888 -p 8500:8500 spectolabs/hoverfly

 ## Documentation